 The other option is to add your logo image as a simple attachment, but do you really want all your emails to look like they have an attachment?
 How is your IT administrator going to feel about all those extra bytes flying around the network?

 - Each time a message is replied to, the sender’s email software takes the whole mail apart and rebuilds it into a new HTML structure.
-Your email may look great when it’s received, but by the time it’s been replied to a few times, it might look like the result of an explosion in a brand element factory.
+Your outgoing message may look great when it’s received, but by the time it’s been replied to a few times, it might look like the result of an explosion in a brand element factory.

 My Office 365 signature keeps getting added to the bottom of an email chain

 The only way around this is to set up an exception to your Transport Rule so that the signature is not appended to every message.
 This means you won’t get any reply signatures and your original email signature will still just end up at the bottom of the conversation.
-Either way, you’re not going to be able to get round this if you just use Office 365 Transport Rules.

 Blank fields are appearing in some users’ contact details